Please visit the USF Office of Graduate Studies to review priority application deadlines for each of our programs.

-The faculty in the School Psychology program review all applications.
-The primary assumption underlying admission to either the Ed.S .or the Ph.D. program is that every student who is accepted is capable of successfully completing his or her respective program and performing competently in the field as a school psychologist.
+The primary assumption underlying admission to either the Ed.S .or the Ph.D. program is that every student who is accepted is capable of successfully completing their respective program and performing competently in the field as a school psychologist.
 For this reason, the selection and admissions procedure is quite rigorous.

-The School Psychology faculty will review all applications in January 2018.
-Following the review of all applications, selected applicants will be invited for interviews, which usually take place in late January and early February.
-You will be contacted by phone in January 2018 if you are selected for an interview.
+The School Psychology faculty will review all applications.
+Following the review of all applications, selected applicants will be invited for interviews, which usually take place in January and early February.

 Need More Information?

 We hope that this information will assist you in deciding whether our program is consistent with your desired training goals as a future school psychologist.
-However, if you have further questions about our program, please contact the School Psychology academic program specialist, Todd Williams at (813) 974-4614.
+For more information about our programs, please contact us.